Meet the JAMband

 Before JAM, she spent time as a math teacher, a software engineer, an author (Math and Music: Harmonious Connections) and a rock climber.

-She is mother to her greatest teachers, Jasper (20) and Silas (17), and partner to Daryn Roven.
+She is mother to her greatest teachers, Jasper (22) and Silas (19) and fur baby Lucas (9), and partner to Daryn Roven.

 Charity says: "I love my work because I love singing and dancing and people and being creative and being challenged and facing reality and practicing kindness.
 My favorite JAMband song (of the moment) is Valentine, because it's about all kinds of love, and how love is real and necessary and the answer, and how we're all in this together."